dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 // [2 => 'Developer']
 ```

 Another undocumented feature of `duplicates` is that the largest key is preserved for each value.
-Use `values` to reset the keys.
+Use <a href="https://laravel.com/docs/5.8/collections#method-values">values</a> to reset the keys.

 #### `duplicatesStrict`